 Click Here for tab for Muddy Waters by Mannish Boy

-This is an iconic blues tune of which you’ll see many of the phrases and rhythmic motifs used here show up time and time again in hundreds of other popular blues songs.
+This is an iconic blues tune and many of the phrases and rhythmic motifs used here show up time and time again in popular blues songs.
 McKinley Morganfield (aka Muddy Waters) was a phenomenal blues singer/songwriter and had a significant impact on commercial blues music.
-He won no less than 6 Grammy Awards, and 6 blues foundation awards, and was even inducted into the Rock and Roll Hall of Fame.
+He won no fewer than 6 Grammy Awards, and 6 Blues Foundation awards, and was even inducted into the Rock & Roll Hall of Fame.

 This is a good opportunity to step away from the blues leads and instead focus on a very simple, repeating rhythmic motif.
 It sticks firmly within that first position of the A minor pentatonic scale, so if you’ve learned that already you’ll have a big advantage when learning this song!